h2oai/rsparkling/README.md

 spark_install(version = "2.0.0")
 ```

-#### Note: The previous command requires access to the internet

-**If you are not connected to the internet/behind a firewall you would need to do the following:**
+**NOTE**: The previous command requires access to the internet.
+If you are not connected to the internet/behind a firewall you would need to do the following:

 1. Download [Spark](https://spark.apache.org/downloads.html) (Pick the major version that corresponds to Sparkling Water)
 2. Unzip Spark files